[Fixed] Windows Media Creation Tool Can't Find USB Error: We Can't Find a USB Flash Drive

 If the USB flash drive is set as the primary drive, it will not show up in the drive list.
 Then, you will get a Windows media creation tool can't find USB error.
 It is also possible that the USB drive has a primary disk in it.

 To fix the issue, you can go to Disk Management and check if the USB is set as the primary partition.
 If so, delete the partition and use the format option to turn it into a standard drive.

 Or you can directly convert the primary partition to logical drives with EaseUS partition management software.

 Step 1.
 Download and run EaseUS Partition Master and go to Partition Manager.

 Step 2.
-Right-click the partition you want to convert and choose the convert options:
+Right-click the partition you want to convert and click "Advanced", choose the convert option:

 Step 3.
-Click the "Execute 1 Operation" button and then choose "Apply" to begin the conversion.
+Click the "Execute 1 Task" button and then choose "Apply" to begin the conversion.

 7. Use Refus to Create a Bootable USB Drive

 To create a bootable USB drive to upgrade Windows 10, you can use some simple utilities instead of the Windows media creation tool.
 Rufus helps to format and create a bootable USB drive in an easy way.